deyama2012/rubiks-cube/README.md

 ## Description

 A small project I started to better understand and visualize the process of solving Rubik's cube.
+Play it [here](http://www.quora.com/Adam-DAngelo)

 ## Controls